-d.
+e.
 Documentation of Anticipated Benefit to Qualified Opportunity Zones (if applicable)

-As is mentioned above, OJP will, as appropriate, give priority consideration in award decisions to applications that propose projects that will generate information about enhancing public safety in the specified QOZs.
+As is mentioned above, OJP will, as appropriate, give priority consideration in award decisions to applications that propose projects that will generate information about enhancing public safety in federally designated Qualified Opportunity Zones (QOZ).
 Each applicant proposing a project it anticipates will generate information about enhancing public safety in one or more QOZs should provide a sufficient narrative explanation in order for OJP to identify clearly the public safety benefit the applicant anticipates that information generated under its project will have on a specified QOZ(s).
 The attachment(s) should be clearly labeled as addressing QOZs.
 The applicant may also include tables, charts, graphs, or other relevant illustrations that may be useful in comprehending the manner in which the proposed project is anticipated to benefit a QOZ(s).